Sava777cool/itunes_api_search_script/SETUP.md

 2. Then create a virtual environment: virtualenv venv
 3. After activate venv: source venv / bin / activate / venv / bin / activate (for windows)
 4. And in the end install other program packages in command line / terminal enter: pip install -r requirements.txt

+After all of the above, you can run the project.